open-contracting/standard/standard/standard.md

 The Open Contracting Data Standard is a core product of the Open Contracting Partnership.
 Version 1.0 of the standard is being developed for the OCP by the World Wide Web Foundation and World Bank, through a project supported by The Omidyar Network and the World Bank.

-More detailed information about the Development Process is available below.
+More detailed information about the development process is available [below](#development-process).

 ## Conceptual Model